Alzheimer’s disease is a type of dementia that typically starts in later life. Early onset Alzheimer’s disease occurs before the age of 65 years.

 Researchers are still looking for better treatment options.

-A person can support a loved one diagnosed with Alzheimer’s in many different ways.
-Some recommendations include:
+Individuals can support a loved one with Alzheimer’s disease in many different ways.
+For example, they can try:

-- Talking to the person about concrete ways to help, such as by preparing meals or driving them to appointments.
+- offering practical help, such as preparing meals or driving them to appointments

-There is currently no cure for Alzheimer’s disease, but treatment can help in some ways.
+There is currently no cure for Alzheimer’s disease, but treatment can help manage the symptoms.

-If a person suspects they or a loved one is developing Alzheimer’s, they should speak to a doctor.
+Anyone who suspects that they or a loved one is developing Alzheimer’s disease should speak with a doctor.